littledivy/arwallet-miner/README.md

 # arwallet-miner
-Arweave wallet miner on top of worker_threads.
+Arweave wallet miner on top of OpenSSL and `std::thread`.
+Built for speed.

-See https://github.com/th8ta/wallet-miner for UI version
+See https://github.com/th8ta/wallet-miner for web version